rakshasa/rbedit/docs/cli/rbedit_announce-list_append-tracker.md

 ### Options

 ```
+      --batch           Input as batch of filenames
   -h, --help            help for append-tracker
-      --inplace         Replace input file with output
+      --inplace         Output to source file, replacing it
-  -i, --input string    Input a file by path
+  -i, --input string    Input source
-      --output string   Output to file
+  -o, --output string   Output to file
 ```

 ### SEE ALSO